-Maui’s Best Massage is one of the island’s premier massage outcall service provider.
+Maui’s Best Massage is one of the island’s premier massage outcall service providers.
 Without leaving your room, their therapist will come to you and unkink all those knots that are keeping you from having a truly relaxing vacation.
 Call (808) 426-7418 to make an appointment today!

 For the sunrise, you want to go to Hana.
 For the sunset, the views from the water are incredible.
 There are several sunset cruises in Maui, but Pacific Whale Foundation is rated the best on the island for a reason.
 For the price of a good dinner at one of Maui’s nicer restaurants, you can have a great meal, enjoy an open bar and live music and see an incredible sunset.
 Call 1-877-867-7433.
 Another high-quality sunset dinner cruise is Quicksilver, offering prime rib, island fish, grilled chicken dinners, and much more.
 Call (888) 700-3764 for more info.

 26 – Play a Round of Miniature Golf, Island Style

-Get your mini golf on at Maalaea!
+Get your mini-golf on at Maalaea!
 There’s a really fun course next to the harbor.
-There are also a few othres around the island if you know where to go!
+There are also a few others around the island if you know where to go!
 While at Maalaea, you can also do the climbing wall and use water canons in bumper boats!
 So much fun!

 28 – Take The Ferry to Lana’i